PacktPublishing/SEO-Secrets-of-Google-Expired-Domains-and-301-Redirects/README.md

 ### Assumed Knowledge
 To fully benefit from the coverage included in this course, you will need:<br/>
 <DIV class=book-info-will-learn-text>
-Online MarketersEveryone with a WebsiteSEO Marketers & EngineersBrick & Mortar BusinessesEveryone with a ProductLink BuildersBloggersContent Creators who want to get more traffic from their work
+<li>Online MarketersEveryone with a WebsiteSEO Marketers & EngineersBrick & Mortar BusinessesEveryone with a ProductLink BuildersBloggersContent Creators who want to get more traffic from their work</li>
 <DIV>

 ### Technical Requirements